ChengdaoYang/Love_Tools/README.md

 Start sending email...
 ```
 - **predict**() <br/>
-Give a number to show the trend of the stock according to the news.
+Read recent news and predict the stock trend in the future.<br/>
+Output: _1_ the price may go up. _0_ the price may be stable. _-1_ the price may go down.
 ``` {.sourceCode .python}
 >>> c.predict()
 ```
 - **backtest**(_save_plot=False_) <br/>
-Get a backtest plot in your folder, the name of which is *{Company_name}_backtest.png*.
+Save a backtest plot to relative environment, the name of which is *{Company_name}_backtest.png*.
 <table>
 <tr>
     <td rowspan="2">Parameters</td>